 The Company's financial instruments, other than cash, consist principally of accounts receivable and accounts payable.
-The fair value of such approximates the carrying value of these financial instruments because of their short-term nature.
-Borrowings under the Revolving Credit Facility approximate fair value due to the variable interest rate on the facility and the recent amendment during the year.
-The Company's borrowings under the Revolving Credit Facility are carried at historical cost and adjusted for principal payments.
+The fair value of such approximates the carrying value of these financial instruments because of their short-term nature

+Borrowings under the Revolving Credit Agreement (as defined in Note L - Financing Arrangements) approximate fair value due to the variable interest rate on the facility and the recent amendment during the year.
+The Company's borrowings under the Revolving Credit Agreement are carried at historical cost and adjusted for principal payments.